yxlao/Open3D/docs/tutorial/ReconstructionSystem/capture_your_own_dataset.rst

 .. image:: ../../_static/ReconstructionSystem/capture_your_own_dataset/recorder.png
     :width: 400px

-The left side shows color image with invalid depth region markup (in gray color), and the right side show jet color coded depth map.
+The left side shows color image with invalid depth region markup (in gray color), and the right side shows jet color coded depth map.
 Invalid depth pixels are object boundary, uncertain region, or distant region (more than 3m).
 Capturing frames without too many gray pixels is recommended for the good reconstruction quality.

 By default, ``record_imgs`` mode saves aligned color and depth images in ``dataset/realsense`` folder that can be used for reconstruction system.